Extreme Low Tide

 What to expect...

-This 6 hour course will begin with your guide Dan, meeting you at a specially selected, pre-determined location.
+This 6 hour experience will begin with your guide Dan, meeting you at a specially selected, pre-determined location, typically Tenby for this experience.
 After the initial introductions are out of the way you will be given a safety briefing and an introduction to what the course will entail, then the real fun can begin!
 You will be exploring different habitats from urban areas, to grassland, beaches and rockpools with the help of your experienced your guide.

 The first few hours of the course will normally be spent looking at wild plants, learning how to identify the "edibles & deadibles" while gathering your ingredients for a wild salad starter, you will then move to a second location to forage for your seafood main course and explore the abundant marine life our coastline has to offer.

-At the end of course Dan will cook up a 2-3 course meal on the beach using your foraged goodies, giving you a real taste for Coastal Foraging.
+Around an hour before the end of the experience, Dan will cook up a 2-3 course meal on the beach using your foraged goodies, giving you a real taste for Coastal Foraging.

 A typical Coastal Foraging Course will cover the following topics: